Eleventy Plugin Baseline

 Tips

-• Tutorial: Debugging & Navigator
+• See Debugging & Navigator for usage patterns.

 Previous: multilang-core